gallardoalba/group-talk-2023/slides.md

 ### 1. Introduction

 - 1.1.
-What do we mean by *non-canonical ORFs*?
+What do we mean by non-canonical ORFs?

 - <span class="fragment highlight-current-red">1.2.
 Why study non-canonical ORFs?</span>